oliviacyp/Study-App/README.md

 - As a user, I want to be able to view my schedule for the day
 - As a user, I want to be able to see the number of events I have for the day
 - As a user, I want to be able to find the event I scheduled at a certain time
+- As a user, I want to be able to save my schedule to file
+- As a user, I want to be able to load a previous schedule from file